Shanklin Chine: Geology

 A chine is a local word for a stream cutting back into a soft cliff.
 Formation of the chine, which cuts through Lower Greensand Cretaceous sandstones, has taken place over the last 10,000 years.
 In the latter half of the nineteenth century, stones were laid at the top of the waterfall to arrest this progress.
 There are a continuous series of spring lines on the cliff faces in the chine.
 The Isle of Wight has a number of chines, but the largest remaining is Shanklin.
 With a drop of 32 m to sea level, and a length of just over 400 m, the chine covers an area of approximately 1.2 ha.

 History

+Shanklin's name originates from the biggest waterfall in the chine, from Old English scenc and hlinc, meaning 'the bank by the drinking-cup, drinking-cup ledge'.

 Prior to the Victorian era, Shanklin was a small agricultural and fishing community, the latter nestling at the foot of the chine, and it was not until the early 19th century that it began to grow.
 Like most of the chines on the south of the island, Shanklin Chine was well-used by smugglers.